 Chipotle Peppers in Adobo Sauce – This is the star ingredient of this dip which differentiates it from the classic ranch.
 Adjust the quantity by adding one pepper at a time until you reach your desired spice level.
 I like medium spicy, so added 2 peppers.

 Green Onions – Finish it off with some finely chopped green onions, that add a slight crunch and beautiful pop of green color on the top of this light orange-colored dip.

-Combine 1 cup mayonnaise, ½ cup sour cream, 2 tsp garlic powder, 1 tsp onion powder, ½ tsp dried rosemary, ¼ tsp salt, ½ tbsp freshly squeezed lime juice, ¼ tsp freshly ground black pepper, 1-2 chipotle pepper in adobo sauce, in a blender or food processor.
+Combine 1 cup mayonnaise, ½ cup sour cream, 2 teaspoon garlic powder, 1 teaspoon onion powder, ½ teaspoon dried rosemary, ¼ teaspoon salt, ½ tablespoon freshly squeezed lime juice, ¼ teaspoon freshly ground black pepper, 1-2 chipotle pepper in adobo sauce, in a blender or food processor.